Emergency assistance and disaster prevention

 Climate change is here

-Flooding, cyclones and droughts risk becoming more extreme due to climate change.
-This has significant consequences for the population – destroyed houses and healthcare centres, polluted water wells, failed crops and hungry people with no access to seeds.
-Extreme poverty and weak state institutions cause people to be heavily hit by disasters and to them barely having access to the resources to help themselves and to fund reconstruction.
+Floods, cyclones and droughts threaten to become even more intense due to climate change.
+This has serious consequences for the population: destroyed houses and health centres, contaminated drinking water wells, ruined harvests and hungry people without seeds.
+Extreme poverty and weak state institutions mean that disasters hit people hard and they barely have the means to help themselves and finance reconstruction.

 Better prevention through participatory debate